Elastic On-Device LLM Service: Related Work

-\textbf{Efficient on-device LLM inference.} Tremendous work~\cite{mlc-llm, alibaba2020mnn, mllm, xue2024powerinfer2fastlargelanguage, xu2023llmcadfastscalableondevice, yi2023edgemoefastondeviceinference, xu2024surveyresourceefficientllmmultimodal} shed light on resource-efficiently deploying LLMs on mobile devices.
+\textbf{Efficient on-device LLM inference.} Tremendous work~\cite{mlc-llm, alibaba2020mnn, mllm, xue2024powerinfer2fastlargelanguage} shed light on resource-efficiently deploying LLMs on mobile devices.
 For instance, MLC-LLM~\cite{mlc-llm} is an NN-compiler with operator- and kernel- level optimizations for mobile devices.
 MNN~\cite{alibaba2020mnn} and mllm~\cite{mllm} are on-device inference libraries for LLMs.
 PowerinferV2~\cite{xue2024powerinfer2fastlargelanguage} addresses the memory issue of mobile devices by introducing swapping and activation sparsity to LLM inference.
-Targeting at elastic LLM service, \sys is orthogonal to these work, and can benefit from them to realize the vision of on-device LLMaaS.
+Targeting at elastic LLM service, \sys is orthogonal to these work.

 \textbf{Foundation models as a service.} As a general task solver, or so-called ``AGI'', a single foundation model is deployed as a service to process heterogeneous tasks~\cite{yin2024llmservicemobiledevices, yuanrethinking, ge2023llmosagentsapps}.
 For instance, AIOS~\cite{ge2023llmosagentsapps} is a system where a single LLM runs as the ``brain'' to serve all apps on the device. \sys makes it more practical on resource-constrained mobile devices.